wu-lee/rushkoff-archive/docs/_articles/bio-media-theory.md

 The self only exists in relationship to other people--just like a Web site only exists in its links to other places, or from other places really.
 So eventually people will see their way through what looks like a paradox to them now, and instead see it as the crucial dynamic through which people can evolve into something greater than the little, isolated, lonely, puny intelligences they are today.

- D AVID: \\;\\That gives you hope? .
-D T. raco·ons with happy people.
-As long as I can have a meanmgful OUGLAS: .u1te . . . • . •th another person and expenence the creatton of JOY from what tnteractton Wl . ·1 th b for e r have hope-because 1t means that humans a.re stt I capawasn't ere e , . , . b c.. n·ng love and JOY where there wasn t any before.
-Not finding le of manmactu ·11 h fa "th · . d - er light.
-As long people can do that, then I so ave some 1 m hght, bu\~ 0 1 in\~ finite capability of people to re-create reality on their own the relauve Y in terms. l g IS
+**DAVID**: What gives you hope?

+**DOUGLAS**: Interactions with happy people.
+As long as I can have a meaningful interaction with another person and experience the creation of joy from what wasn't there before, I have hope--because it means that humans are still capable of manufacturing love and joy where there wasn't any before.
+Not finding light, but doing light.
+As long people can do that, then I still have some faith in the relatively infinite capability of people to re-create reality on their own terms.